cucapra/dahlia-evaluation/README.md

 there is folder of the form `<suite-name>-<bench-name>`.
 For every folder we have the following subfolders:

-- **original**: This contains the original un-edited code from the benchmark suite.
+- **original**: This contains the original unedited code from the benchmark suite.
 This is useful comparison and diffing.
-If we exclude any uneccesary data files, we note them in a README file under this directory.
+If we exclude any unneccesary data files, we note them in a README file under this directory.
 - **baseline**: This a C++ version of the benchmark with the minimal edits required for us to run it on our infrastructure.